swizzin/docs.swizzin.ltd/docs/dev/setup.md

    *  You can do `touch /etc/swizzin/.dev.lock`

 ## Working across forks
-If you need a branch from someplace else, please use the github cli tool `gh`
+If you need a branch from someplace else, please use the GitHub CLI tool `gh`

+You can read how to install and use the tool on the [GitHub CLI website](https://cli.github.com/).

 You can then just run `gh pr checkout 401` to checkout PR #401